How viscous bubbles collapse: topological and symmetry-breaking instabilities in curvature-driven hydrodynamics: Boundary conditions and thermodynamics

-A similar reasoning applies also to the BCs on the slope $g$ as $r \to 0$.
-Regardless of the rate of depressurization, the absence of an external, localized distribution of normal force anywhere on the film implies that for any finite thickness ({\emph{i.e.}} $\epsilon >0$) the rate of change of the curvature components is finite everywhere in the film (even though their magnitude may diverge with $\epsilon^{-1}$).
-Specifically, integrating Eq.~(\ref{eq:Howell-FvK-sym-1}) over a small, axially symmetric vicinity of $r=0$, implies that $z(r,t) \approx z_0(t) + b_2(t) r^2 + b_4(t) r^4 +\cdots $, such that two natural BCs are: \textit{(i)} $g=\pd_r z = 0$ and \textit{(ii)} $\pd_{rr}g=\pd_{rrr} z = 0$ as $r \to 0$. \\
+At $r\to 0$ we have one non-homogeneous BC~\eqref{eq:BC-phi-2}, on whose rationale we elaborated in the main text, and the 3 homogeneous BCs in Eq.~\eqref{eq:BC-hom-1} of the main text, which we discuss here.

-Since Eqs.~(\ref{eq:Howell-FvK-sym-1},\ref{eq:Howell-FvK-sym-2}) are $4^{th}$ order in space for $\Phi$ and $z$ (alternatively, $3^{rd}$ order for $\pd_r \Phi$ and $g = \pd_r z$), the above discussion requires us to provide a pair of BCs at the meniscus, $r \to 1$, which we address next.
+Consider first the BCs on the shape $z(r,t)$ at $r\to 0$.
+Regardless of depressurization rate, the absence of an external, localized distribution of normal force anywhere on the film implies that for any finite thickness ({\emph{i.e.}} $\epsilon >0$) the rate of change of the curvature components is finite anywhere.
+Specifically, integrating Eq.~(\ref{eq:Howell-FvK-sym-1}) over a small, vicinity of $r=0$ implies that $z(r,t) \approx z_0(t) + b_2(t) r^2 + b_4(t) r^4 +\cdots $, such that two natural BCs are: $\pd_r z = 0$ and $\pd_{rrr} z = 0$.